 4. Follow the news and public debate

 We often hear the phrase “what’s internal is external” but the opposite is also true.
 Internal communication does not take place in a vacuum – political, economic, social, technological and legal factors external to an organisation can influence if and how employees process and respond to communication within it.

 Take the #MeToo movement.
-The revelation of widespread sexual harassment and abuse in Hollywood last October – and the resulting public outrage – forced many organisations to review their internal culture and reiterate their approach to sexual discrimination and gender equality.
-It’s likely that news stories such as these will be front-of-mind for many employees, so it’s worth keeping an eye on news and public opinion on popular topics (particularly around D&I issues) to prevent your internal communications from seeming out-of-touch.
+The revelation of widespread sexual harassment and abuse in Hollywood in October 2017 – and the resulting public outrage – forced many organisations to review their internal culture and reiterate their approach to sexual discrimination and gender equality.
+It’s likely that news stories such as these will be front-of-mind for many employees, so it’s worth keeping an eye on news and public opinion on popular topics (particularly around Diversity and Inclusion issues) to prevent your internal communications from seeming out-of-touch.

 5. Aim to represent and inspire